emacsmirror/hyperdrive/README.md

 You can use the built-in `bookmark-set` and `bookmark-jump` functions to store and jump to a hyperdrive file or directory.

+### Download hyperdrive files

+You can download a hyperdrive file to your local filesystem.
+Download the current hyperdrive file with `hyperdrive-download-entry` or paste in a `hyper://` URL after `hyperdrive-download-url`.

 ### Upload files from your filesystem